navneetp7/navneetp7/README.md

 📚 Education

-Institution: National Institute of Technology (NIT) Trichy
+National Institute of Technology (NIT) Trichy
 Degree: Bachelor's in Electronics and Communication
 Year: 2025